alexfortis/pokemon_type_viability_calculator/README.md

 - If you want to download and run the code for yourself:
     - Ensure you have [Node.js](https://nodejs.org/) v18 or later installed properly.
 Not tested on v19.
     - Clone the repository like you would any other.
     - From your terminal, run `node defensive.mjs` to get the defensive scores and `node offensive.mjs` to get the offensive scores.
-You will likely want to forward the output to another file (preferably starting with the word "output" so it gets ignored by git) or pipe it to `less` to avoid stuff you don't necessarily need to see getting written to your console.
 ## Methodology
 - Scrape the data I need from wherever I can get it; [serebii.net](https://www.serebii.net) has it.
 - Data required: all moves of each type and category, all stats of all Pokémon (as of Generation 9).